microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 ## Overview

 This guide will walk you through the different steps of running a full Microcks installation on your laptop using [Minikube](https://minikube.sigs.k8s.io/).
-The step #4 is actually optional and may only be of interest if you'd like to use Asynchronous features of Microcks.
+Step #4 is actually optional and may only be of interest if you'd like to use the Asynchronous features of Microcks.

-The installation notes were ran on an Apple Mac book M2 but those steps would sensibly be the same on any Linux machine.
+The installation notes were run on an Apple MacBook M2, but those steps would sensibly be the same on any Linux machine.

 Let's go 🚀